AdobeDocs/campaign-web.en/help/v8/campaigns/gs-campaigns.md

 * The **Browse** tab lists all existing campaigns.
 You can click a campaign to open its dashboard or create a new campaign by clicking the **Create campaign** button.
 See this [section](create-campaigns.md#create-campaigns)

 * The **Templates** tab lists all available campaign templates.
-Campaign templates are pre-configued so that they can be reused for creating new campaigns.
+Campaign templates are pre-configured so that they can be reused for creating new campaigns.
 They are created from the client console.
 [Read more](https://experienceleague.adobe.com/docs/campaign/automation/campaign-orchestration/marketing-campaign-templates.html).

 You can customize the displayed columns by clicking the **Configure column for a custom layout** icon located in the upper-right corner of the list.
 This allows you to add additional information to the list.
 In addition, a search bar and filters are available to facilitate easy searching within the list.
 [Learn more](../get-started/user-interface.md#list-screens)